Characterization of the strong divisibility property for generalized Fibonacci polynomials

-\section{Abstract}
+\centerline{\bf Abstract}

 It is known that the greatest common divisor of two Fibonacci numbers is again a Fibonacci number.
-It is called the \emph{strong divisibility property}.
-However, this property does not hold for every second order sequence.
+This is called the \emph{strong divisibility property}.
+However, strong divisibility does not hold for every second order sequence.
 In this paper we study the generalized Fibonacci polynomials and classify them in two types depending on their Binet formula.
-We give a complete characterization for those polynomials that satisfy the strong divisibility property.
-We also give formulas to calculate the $\gcd$ of those polynomials that do not satisfy the strong divisibility property.
+We give a complete characterization of those polynomials that satisfy the strong divisibility property.
+We also give formulas to calculate the greatest common divisor of those polynomials that do not satisfy the strong divisibility property.